flight-earth/.github/profile/README.md

-Here you'll find a set of solutions to geodesy problems in various programming languages.
+A set of solutions to geodesy problems in various programming languages.

 ## The Direct or Forward Problem